chatox/networks-science-course/upf/upf-evaluation.md

 All of your reports should end with the following statement:

 > **I hereby declare that, except for the code provided by the course instructors, all of my code, report, and figures were produced by myself.**

-or, in the case of work done in pairs/groups (if any):

-> **We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.**

 These are some of the most common mistakes in reports, these deduct points from your grade: